cnguyen-uk/An-Introduction-to-Go/README.md

 ### Addresses

 When a variable is declared, it is stored in computer memory.
 The space in the computer in which this is allocated is called an address.
-Every time that variable is used, the computer retrieves the value stored at the variable’s address.
+Every time that variable is used, the computer retrieves the value stored at the variable's address.
 To find the address of a variable, we can prefix it with the `&` operator.

 ```Go